pollyweb-org/pollyweb-docs/9 😃 Talkers/50 🤔 Prompts/7 ✏️ Input prompts/42 🔄 QUANTITY prompt.md

     💬 Walk-in:

     - INFO:
-        Message: Table reservation.
+        Statement: Table reservation.

     - ONE >> $p:
-        Message: For how many?
+        Statement: For how many?
         Options: 1,2,more

     - CASE|{$p}: